 Tax and revenue matters are the personal responsibility of the Home Sharing family and they may wish to seek further advice from a qualified accountant.
 The following information provided is for information purposes only, and does not constitute as legal advice.
 The NHSN provides no guarantee that income received for Home Sharing is tax exempt.

-The allowances received by Host Families for home sharing could be interpreted as being no different to foster care income (which is treated as allowances) and is tax exempt.
-The definition of a ‘carer‘ under section 192B of the Finance Act 2005 is; a ‘carer’ means an individual who is or was a foster parent or relative or who takes care of an individual on behalf of the Health Service Executive.
-Host Families can try to use this definition if filing a tax return.
+The allowances received for Home Sharing placements can be interpreted as being similar to foster care income (which is treated as an allowance) and is tax exempt.
+The definition of a “carer” under section 192B of the Finance Act 2005 is; a ‘carer’ means an individual who is or was a foster parent or relative or who takes care of an individual on behalf of the Health Service Executive

 The NHSN recommends the accountancy services of

-Request the service of Patrick Donnellan as he has provided services to Host Families and information to the NHSN.
+Request the service of Patrick Donnellan as he has provided services to Home Sharing families and information to the NHSN.